 It is on these days that many anglers will try out various lure types, sizes, colors, techniques, and rigs in order to lure at least the occasional perch.

 But to be brutally honest, all that changing up won’t make much of a difference, as they will hit virtually anything on days with favorable weather conditions.
-By the way, check out my all-time favorite perch bait on Amazon here.

 So, if you want to optimize your fishing time, consider skipping days and weather patterns like these and focus on the days with the right weather.
 It’ll save you from blanking and will make your sessions so much more enjoyable!